pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 Optimism is an important part of the gameplay; it influences nearly every game mechanic, and it's not merely a goal the players need to complete to 100%.
 The decisions made in the game are reflected in the real world, as the players need to draw on the map to perform actions.
 This acts as physical evidence for the time they spent together, and hopefully, in dire times, they will look back at the map they created and get hope.

 === Core Gameplay Idea
 Three players come together to transform the garbage-filled map into scenic beauty by physically drawing on the map.
-They roll to gain action points, and the amount of action points is determined by the current optimism level.
+They roll to gain action points, and the number of action points is determined by the current optimism level.

 #explanation(detail: "Short statement about the game")[
   == High Concept/Synopsis